 Chairman: Grandmaster Ramon Lawrence OAM

-There have been only a few enquiries for upgrading our members and a few more for Acknowledgement of Current Grades by AMAHOF.
-These have been investigated in detail and motions set in place for the applicant’s final assessments during a demonstration of their skills and to showcase their art at this year’s awards event in Hobart.
-However the one grading opportunity has had to be delayed due to the candidate having major surgery before the event, so hopefully he will be ready for the 2019 Awards event.
+There have been several enquiries for upgrading our members and many more for Acknowledgement of Current Grades by AMAHOF.
+These have been investigated in detail and motions set in place for the applicant’s final assessments during a demonstration of their skills and to showcase their art at this year’s awards event in Sydney and more planned for the future.

-I would also like to thank the outgoing Executive members for their support across past years to both AMAHOF and the ASC.
+I would also like to thank the outgoing ASC and Executive members for their support across past years to both AMAHOF and the ASC.

 Kind regards to all

 Australasian Sokeship Council Chairman